Singer Featherweight Model 221/221K

 The later 221K-7 white models used a printed badge which was glued into place.

-During its production period there were 4 versions of the 221 Featherweight.
-The easiest way to quickly identify a particular variant is by looking at the motor nameplate, as they each used motors of different types.
+During its production period there were 5 versions of the 221 Featherweight.
+A good way to quickly identify a particular variant is by looking at the motor nameplate, as they each used motors of different types.

 |Model||Motor Type||Other Notes|